Alex Jones concedes Sandy Hook attack was ‘100% real’

 The jury was shown a school picture of a smiling Jesse taken two weeks before he was killed.
 The parents didn’t receive the photo until after the shooting.
 They described how Jesse was known for telling classmates to “run!” which likely saved lives.

-Jones later took the stand Tuesday and was initially combative with the judge, who had asked him to answer his own attorney’s question.
-Jones testified he had long wanted to apologize to the plaintiffs.

-Later, the judge sent the jury out of the room and strongly scolded Jones for telling the jury he had complied with pretrial evidence gathering even though he didn’t and that he is bankrupt, which has not been determined.
+Jones initially took the stand later Tuesday.
+At one point the judge sent the jury out of the courtroom and strongly scolded Jones for telling the jury he had complied with pretrial evidence gathering even though he didn’t and that he is bankrupt, which has not been determined.
 The plaintiffs’ attorneys were furious about Jones mentioning he is bankrupt, which they worry will taint the jury’s decisions about damages.

 “This is not your show,” Judge Maya Guerra Gamble told Jones.
 “Your beliefs do not make something true.
 You are under oath.”